Uttarakhand Culture and Tradition

 Uttarakhand the Land of Gods is well known for its ancient culture.
 The colorful society is divided into two major regions of Garhwal and Kumaon.
 The religious and social-cultural urges of the people of Uttarakhand can be found in various fairs and festivals held in the region.
-These fairs have now become remarkable stages for all sort of uncluttered social, cultural and economic exchange.
+These fairs have now become remarkable stages for all sorts of uncluttered social, cultural, and economic exchange.

-There are a number of religious events attached to River Ganga – the holiest of all the rivers.
+There are several religious events attached to River Ganga – the holiest of all the rivers.
 Daily aartis performed every evening at the banks of the Mother-River in Haridwar and Rishikesh gives you a memorial sight.
 Chota Char-Dhams, the four most sacred and revered Hindu temples: Badrinath, Kedarnath, Gangotri, and Yamunotri are nestled in the mighty Himalayas.

 The Kumbh Mela is held every twelve years where you can witness one of the largest gatherings of devotees in the whole world.
-A number of devotees take part in Nanda Devi Raj Jaat and Kailash Mansarovar Yatras.
-Sikhs devotee visits the shrines of Hemkund Sahib and Nanakmatta Sahib and Muslims visit the Dargaah at Piran Kaliyar Sharif.
+Several devotees take part in Nanda Devi Raj Jaat and Kailash Mansarovar Yatras.
+Sikhs devotee visits the shrines of Hemkund Sahib and Nanakmatta Sahib and Muslims visit the Dargah at Piran Kaliyar Sharif.
 The beautiful amalgamation of different tradition gives rise to a wonderful culture and lifestyle to the local people.

 Dress for females is Ghagara, Aagari, Dhoti Kurta, Bhotu.
 While for males churidar pajama, Kurta, gol topi or Jawahar topi, Bhotu, Dhoti, Mirje are worn.